Last updated: December 2022

 Even without sand, an ageing or poor-fitting wetsuit can start to rub at your skin and after an hour of surfing, you’re all ready to head to the beach just to stop the relentless scratching.
-With a whopping 40% of surfers reportedly suffering we want to share all the tips and tricks we’ve learned after years of surfing.
+With a whopping 40% of surfers reportedly suffering we want to share all the tips and tricks we’ve learned.

 Surf rash is no joke, from bleeding armpits, to redraw necks we’ll look at causes, treatment and ongoing prevention of surf rash so you don’t have to make the mistakes we have.

 Surf rash is any excessive rubbing or repetitive friction leading to abrasion while you surf, bodyboard or any other wave riding activity.
 Surf rash can range in severity from sore red skin to deep bleeding cuts if left untreated.

 Not strictly reserved for abrasion by sand, surf rash also happens when your wetsuit rubs and irritates your skin or the wax on your surfboard.

 It’s not just reserved for winter wetsuits either, thinner spring suits, surf leggings, boardshorts, and sleeved zippered swimsuits can all give you a nasty case of wetsuit rash.